KajalPoria/WanderLust/README.md

 🔐 Authentication System
-&#8226;Uses Passport.js for local authentication
+•Uses Passport.js for local authentication

-&#8226;Passwords are hashed using bcrypt &#8226;Session handling with express-session &#8226;Flash messages for feedback during login, signup, and errors
+•Passwords are hashed using bcrypt

+•Session handling with express-session

+•Flash messages for feedback during login, signup, and errors

 📈 Future Roadmap
 🚀 Planned Enhancements